-We Provide Court Case filing and Copy Services throughout Virginia
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of Virginia

 When you must deliver or pick up important court documents or have your urgent notification delivered in Virginia, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve

 any defendant, respondent, witness or adverse person in Virginia at any address and at any time needed.
 You can count on us to carry out your directives and connect with the subject of your matter.

 A.C.E.
 Authorized Process Servers travel extensively throughout Virginia and are available to assist you immediately.

 A.C.E.
 Virginia manages professional court document services in Virginia.
 Trials in Virginia courts are often held only after extensive pre-trial procedures that in more than 90% of

 cases lead to a default judgment.
 Territory outside of Virginia, such as the District of Columbia or American Samoa, often have courts established under federal or territorial law which